cherrywoods/swift-meta-serialization/README.md

 Furthermore you may not do anything in your encoding and decoding code.
 There are some limitations beyond swifts limitations, when you are using MetaSerialization (or using a framework using MetaSerialization).
 [Here's a list](https://github.com/cherrywoods/swift-meta-serialization/wiki/Illegal-Encoding-or-Decoding-Behaviours) of code snippets, for which MetaSerialization will give you the "go directly into the prision" card/crash.

-## Licensing
-This project's code could be seen in part as derivate work of JSONEncoder from Foundation, licensed under the Apache v2 license.
-Because I'm no layer I can say if realy is a such.
-Due to this, the Apache license file is included in this repository.

-This should only apply for version 1 and before.
-Version 2 should not be seen a derivate.

 ## Testing
 This project is tested against the tests of JSONEncoder from Foundation.

+This applies for version 1, the current release.
+While this release works fine in general and passes all test that JSONEncoder specifies, it isn't that great to subclass and overwrite.
+Due to this, there is a new version (2.0) that is currently not release ready, because a lot of added features has not been tested yet.
+However, 2.0 is also already capable of all JSONEncoder tests.
+You may clone directly from the master branch to get ther new version.

 ## Licensing
-This framework is licensed at the Apache Version 2.0 License with Runtime Library Exception, the same license swift is licensed at.
+This framework is licensed at the Apache Version 2.0 License, (nearly) the same license swift is licensed at.

-## Spelling and grammar errors
-The project documentation and source code will contain spelling and grammar mistakes.
-If they obscure the meaning, please open an issue.

-## What could be done
+## Help wanted!
  - [ ] Include more tests
  - [ ] Write more documentation, e.g. the complete decoding example process isn't complete.
  - [ ] Provide a simpler way to use MetaSerialization